brentsimmons/ranchero.com/pages/netnewswire/index.markdown

 <section class="widequote">
 <div class="innertext">
 <p>“It is fast, small, and remarkably stable.
-It looks and feels and acts exactly how a modern Mac app should — and at the same time it feels and acts exactly like the NetNewsWire of a decade ago.”<br>
+It looks and feels and acts exactly how a modern Mac app should — and at the same time it feels and acts exactly like the NetNewsWire of a decade ago.”<br />
 <span class="quoteauthor">John Gruber, <a href="https://daringfireball.net/linked/2019/08/29/netnewswire-5">Daring Fireball</a></span></p>
 </div>
 </section>